This collection was built in a series of OmniGraffle files.

 Adjust the configuration in Build/make.conf to include your web hosting target in the "[Web Destination]" section.
 If the web hosting target is on a remote server, you may want to set up SSH keys or hold a session open so that you're not prompted to re-enter your password every time you re-generate the site.

 Within the working folder, make empty folders named Book, PDF, PNG, and SVG.

-In OmniGraffle, open each file and export it three times using the default file name and the following settings:
+In OmniGraffle, open each file and export it four times using the default file name and the following settings:

 • As PDF in "Entire Document" and "Multi-Page" mode into the Book folder.